git pre-commit Hooks for Python

 Install isort

-statements; it reformats them without changing order.
-Therefore, isort
+import statements; it reformats them without changing order.
+Therefore, isort is

 # file: $PROJ/.isort.cfg # [settings] multi_line_output=3 include_trailing_comma=True force_grid_wrap=0 combine_as_imports=True line_length=88